YordanGeorgiev/qto/README.md

 Why ?!
 Yet!
 Another App ?!

 Because work should be inspiring and not overwhelming people.
-Because even good intentions without transparency, proper commitment, allocation and resourcing and most importantly, a mean for tracking advancement of an endeavour in open way reflecting the reality, might end-up making people less happy, when in fact a really simple solution could be applied for any bigger challenge requiring progress tracking, communication and coordination ...
+Because even good intentions without transparency, proper commitment, allocation and resourcing and most importantly, a mean for tracking advancement of an endeavour in an open way reflecting the reality, might end-up stressing people.
+In fact a really simple solution could be applied for any bigger challenge requiring progress tracking, communication and coordination ...
 And tons of other reasons we all having been in project disasters know about ...
 Still here ?!
 Let's move on !

 ## 2. SO, WHAT IS THIS ?!
-A generic postgres CRUDs ( s stands for search ) web based app for managing multiple databases from the same web application layer by means of simplest possible UI and/or shell tools for xls/md export, import etc. An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
+A generic and simplistic db centric content management system, build on postgres CRUDs ( s stands for search ) and hierarchical nested data-sets.
+Qto is a web based app for managing multiple databases from the same web application layer by means of simplest possible UI and/or shell tools for xls/md export, import etc. An included example application is the "qto application", which is used to manage multiple projects' issues, including itself ;o).
-The full and extensive https://ec2-52-213-247-228.eu-west-1.compute.amazonaws.com/qto/view/features_doc must contain all the features and functionalities of this released version.
+The full and extensive https://ec2-52-213-247-228.eu-west-1.compute.amazonaws.com/qto/view/features_doc contain all the features and functionalities of this released version.
 This application is the reflection of the best practices and principles for tens of years in IT resulting into a product of the Multi-environment instance architecture, which is in a way a reflection of the simple axiom in IT - "if there is one there will be many" ...

 Figure: 1